 A loose drain plug will allow sea water to enter the bilge and cause the boat to sink.
 Check the drain plug frequently to make sure it is secure.
-When the boat is out of the water, the bilge can be drained by a thru-hull drain located in the transom, near the bottom of the hull.

 Any oil spilled in the bilge must be thoroughly removed and properly disposed of before operating the bilge pump.
 The discharge of oil from the bilge is illegal and subject to fine.